Malawi

 LAKE MALAWI

-At approximately 600 km from north south and in places up to 80km wide, Lake Malawi, the third largest water body in Africa, constitutes roughly 20% of Malawi’s surface area.
+At approximately 600 km from north south and in places up to 80km wide, Lake Malawi, the third largest fresh water body in Africa, constitutes roughly 20% of Malawi’s surface area.
 It dominates the eastern side of the country and harbors a wide range of underwater habitats including sandy, weedy, rock-sand interface and reed beds.
 There are also a number of dotted islands across the lake, separated from the mainland by sandy flats and deep water.

 On the shores miombo woodlands and baobabs occur, and mammals such as baboon, vervet monkey, dassies and hippo are commonly sighted.
 Over 100 bird species are found, particularly water birds such as African fish-eagle and large colonies of white breasted cormorant.